Summary

 req.end();

-For this input datatype, you would give the URL for the external function, any parameters needed to use it, and other related factors.
+For the input, you would give the URL for the external function, any parameters needed to use it, and other related factors.
 These are listed and explained, along with links to sub-parameters, in the table below:

 ParameterTypeRequiredDefaultStabilityDescription